Best Books for NEET PG 2025 Preparation: Check Subject and Author wise list

 A:

-No marks will be deducted for unanswered questions as per the existing NEET PG pattern.
-Such questions will not be taken into consideration while calculating marks of a candidate.
-Candidates are advised to attempt only those questions where they are confident of right answer.
+No marks will be deducted for unanswered questions as per existing NEET PG pattern.
+Such questions will not be taken into account while calculating marks.
+Students are advised to attempt only those questions where they are confident of right answer.
 If there is iota of doubt of correct answer, candidates are advised to leave that question.
-Otherwise, negative marking may reduce your total score which will ultimately impact your overall performance.

 qna